 You can use any robust herb or whole spice you like when slow-roasting the garlic.
 Rosemary is another one that perfectly complements the garlic and olive oil.

-How To Make Homemade Garlic Confit
+How To Make This Garlic Confit Recipe

 The word confit means to ‘preserve’ and it involves cooking food in a lot of fat at a low temperature.
 Garlic in this case, and while the dish does require a couple of hours of cooking, the hands-on time is next to nothing.
 Particularly if you’re a very proficient garlic peeler (I have a tip for that in the recipe video so be sure to watch it).

-Your confit garlic is ready when the cloves are soft but remain intact.
+- Step 4: Your confit garlic is ready when the cloves are soft but remain intact.
 If it’s falling apart or the garlic tastes rancid, it’s cooked for too long.

 How To Use Garlic Confit

-Choose fresh whole heads of garlic with firm, plump garlic cloves for the best flavor.
+- Choose fresh whole heads of garlic with firm, plump garlic cloves for the best flavor.

-Don’t trim the root end of the garlic clove if you don’t want the garlic soaking up too much oil.
+- Don’t trim the root end of the garlic clove if you don’t want the garlic soaking up too much oil.
 On the flip-side trimming it lets more of the garlic flavour seep into the oil as it cooks.
 I enjoy the oil slightly more garlicky, so I generally always trim the cloves.

-Allow the garlic to cook slowly until it is tender and translucent.
+- Allow the garlic to cook slowly until it is tender and translucent.
 The slow cooking process can take several hours but means the garlic won’t burn and taste rancid.

 Let the confit come to room temperature then store in an airtight container in the fridge for up to four days.
 A mason jar with a tight-fitting lid is perfect for this.
 Ensure the garlic is completely submerged in the oil to prevent spoilage.